Jinger Duggar Vuolo Pregnant? New Reports Say She Conceived On Her Honeymoon

 A post shared by jinger nicole {duggar} vuolo (@jingernicolevuolo) on

-One person tried to say on the post that she was at the same place as Jinger Duggar with her school and that Jinger said she was pregnant, but that is hard to believe.
+One person claimed in a post that she was at the same place as Jinger Duggar at her school, and Jinger said she was pregnant, but that is hard to believe.
 If that was the case, then other people would be spreading the word about her pregnancy.
-The person didn’t have any kind of proof that Jinger Duggar Vuolo said this, but simply shared that Jinger told them this news.
+The person didn’t have any kind of proof that Jinger Duggar Vuolo said this but simply shared that Jinger told them this news.

 Nobody would really be surprised if Jinger Duggar Vuolo was already expecting a baby, but if so, she hasn’t shared the news yet.
 She might wait until the new season of Counting On.
 They have not shared the date yet of when the show will be coming back, but it is expected to air on TLC sometime this summer.
 The fans are hoping that it comes really soon.

 Do you think that Jinger Duggar is already pregnant with her first child with husband, Jeremy Vuolo?
-Do you feel like Jinger would have told fans already?
-Sound off in the comments section below on your thoughts, and don’t miss new episodes of Counting On when it returns to TLC this summer.
+Do you think Jinger would have told fans already?
+Sound off in the comments section below on your thoughts and don’t miss new episodes of Counting On when it returns to TLC this summer.
 If Jinger is pregnant, you know that this will be revealed on the show.

 [Featured Image by TLC]